Signynt/virtual-content/README.md

 - Works with Dataview, Datacore and native Obisidan Bases
 - Lets you define rules using folderes, tags and properties
 	- Rules can be set to include or exclude subfolders and subtags (recursive matching)
-- Lets you select wether the "virtual content" gets added as a footer (end of file) or a header (below properties)
+- Lets you select wether the "virtual content" gets added as a footer (end of file), a header (below properties) or in the sidebar
 - Allows for "virtual content" to be defined in the plugin settings, or in a markdown file
 - Rules can be enabled or disabled from the plugin settings